Shark Rocket DuoClean Review

 The power of the motor and suction is quite impressive here, and you can attribute it to the fact that it uses outlet power instead of battery power.
 I’m not trying to say that battery powered vacuums are weak, but rather, corded vacuums will typically be able to utilize a stronger motor vs. a battery powered vacuum.
 With that said, if a vacuum is designed efficiently, it can have a strong motor and use little power.

-Pet Owners: If you happen to own pets as well, there’s no need to worry about cleaning their hairs; the brush roll design is powerful and soft enough to pick up any debris or pet hair, especially if you have a hardwood floor or low pile carpet.
+Pet Owners: If you happen to own pets, there’s no need to worry about cleaning their hairs; the brush roll design is powerful and soft enough to pick up any debris or pet hair, especially if you have a hardwood floor or low pile carpet.

 Since the bristles are quite stiff, they could potentially have issues with picking up very fine debris and dust particles, but should have little to no issues with pet hair.
 The floor nozzle also struggles to pick up large debris, such as cereal pieces.